korysot/korysot.github.io/aboutme.md

 If you want a quick overview of my research you could peek my university's profile: [Octopus Woman UoE profile](https://www.ed.ac.uk/profile/koraima-sotomayor-enriquez).

-## Why this sections is only in _english_!?
+## Why this website is only in _english_!?

-Yes, my native language is not english; it is spanish (I'm from Latin America to be precise).
+Yes, my native language is not English; it is Spanish (I'm from Latin America to be precise).
 Yes, all the content of this page is English.
-No, I do not have an spanish version of this website **yet**.
+No, I do not have an Spanish version of this website **yet**.
 No, I did not make this website myself (See [Beautiful Jekyll](https://beautifuljekyll.com) for the original version).
 Yes, I will try to to do it in the future (: